 Smart Grid and Smart Meters

-- Eliminates the need for estimated bills and reduces billing errors
+- Fewer billing errors, as Smart Meters eliminate the need for estimated bills

 Frequently Asked Questions

 There will be no noticeable change to your service, except that PSEG Long Island will begin to record your electricity usage remotely.
 Once Smart Meters are fully functional, meter reader visits will cease and you’ll have online access to your daily usage down to 15-minute intervals.

 We do not view your individual energy usage data.
 All information that is collected is aggregate data, or information that originates from a variety of sources.

 Protecting our customers' information is a top priority.
 PSEG Long Island has invested and continues to invest significant resources in cyber security.
 PSEG Long Island applies multiple layers of security controls and processes designed to identify and protect against potential system vulnerabilities posed by people, technology, and operations.
 PSEG Long Island adheres to industry standards such as Critical Infrastructure Protection (CIP) set by the North American Electric Reliability Corporation (NERC) and uses state of the art cyber security tools such as cryptographic methods approved by the National Institute of Standards and Technology (NIST).
 Additionally, PSEG Long Island actively participates in collaborative associations and research forums with other utilities, academic institutions, government entities and vendors to ensure that our security architecture and processes continue to deter future threats.

 It takes less than 15 minutes to install a Smart Meter at a home and up to 60 minutes at a business.
 Some business and residential customers may experience a brief interruption, which would require that you reset digital clocks and other devices that have digital timers.